 Brake fluid is the lifeblood of the brake system and a commonly overlooked but integral part of your vehicle.
-It’s a hydraulic fluid responsible for one job, stopping your vehicle!
-Brake fluid transfers the action of pushing on the pedal to your to the brake calipers or drums through a series of brake hoses and lines to actually stop your vehicle.
+It’s a hydraulic fluid responsible for one job: stopping your vehicle!
+Brake fluid transfers the action of pushing on the pedal to the brake calipers or drums through a series of brake hoses and lines to actually stop your vehicle.
 Because it must operate under very demanding conditions without failure, the United States’ regulates the performance qualities of it from the Department of Transportation’s National Highway Traffic Safety Administration.
 It must pass testing for the ability to remain fluid at a low temperature, resist boiling at a high temperature, compatibility with other brake fluids and parts of the braking system, and controlling the corrosion of your brake system.

 While DOT 3 and 4 are technically intermixable, it is not recommended.
-DOT 4 is twice the cost of DOT 3 and in reality, for most, there’s little benefit to switching.
+DOT 4 is twice the cost of DOT 3 and for most, there’s little benefit to switching.
 There are several different types of DOT 4 so be certain you use the correct type.

-DOT 5 is a silicone-based brake fluid and has a very high boiling point of five-hundred degrees Fahrenheit.
+DOT 5 is a silicone-based brake fluid and has a very high boiling point of 500 degrees Fahrenheit.
 Usually it has a purple color to differentiate from the amber color of DOT 3 and 4.
 It doesn’t absorb water quite like the glycol-based brake fluids, but it does become foamy and the air bubbles are far more difficult to bleed out.
-Which is why DOT 5 is not recommended for an ABS systems.
+This is why DOT 5 is not recommended for an ABS systems.

-Power Stop components are only compatible with glycol-based DOT 3, 4 and 5.1 brake fluids.
-All brake fluids should be handled with care.
+PowerStop components are only compatible with glycol-based DOT 3, 4 ,and 5.1 brake fluids.
+All brake fluids should be handled with care, though.
 Take measures to prevent contact with your skin or eyes, and is harmful if swallowed.
 The bottom line is that all brake fluid ages, which degrades performance.
-To keep your vehicle’s brake system at peak performance flush your fluid in accordance with the OEM maintenance schedule and use the factory recommended brake fluid.
+To keep your vehicle’s brake system at peak performance, flush your fluid in accordance with the OEM maintenance schedule and use the factory recommended brake fluid.